Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

+\begin{proof} We give the proof for $\Homol\bC\cX_{G}$.
+The case of $\Homol\bC\cX_{c,G}$ is analoguous.
 Note that $\bM$ is stable since it is the target of a homological functor.
 We now verify the conditions listed in Definition \ref{wefuihqfwefwffqwefefwq}.

 \begin{enumerate} \item $\Homol\bC\cX_{G}$ is coarsely invariant: Indeed, by Lemma \ref{igjqorgqrqewfqef} the functor $\bCGtsm$ sends weak coarse equivalences to unitary equivalences.
 Further, $\Homol$ sends unitary equivalences to equivalences.
 So $\Homol\bC\cX_{G}$ sends (even weak) coarse equivalences to equivalences. \item $\Homol\bC\cX_{G}$ is $u$-continuous: This follows from Lemma \ref{efiowgrewgwegrg} stating that $\bCGtsm$ is $u$-continuous and the fact that $\Homol$ preserves filtered colimits, since we assume that it is finitary. \item $\Homol\bC\cX_{G}$ is excisive: We clearly have $\Homol\bC\cX_{G}(\emptyset)\simeq 0_{\bM}$.
+Let now $X$ be in $G\BC$, and let $(\cY,Z)$ be an invariant complementary pair on $X$.
+We apply $\Homol$ to the Diagram~\eqref{sdfvoijoifevjsdfvfdvsfvfdv} {and get}